nodejs/node/doc/api.markdown

  - `stats.isSocket()`

-## fs.FileReadStream
+## fs.ReadStream

-`FileReadStream` is a readable stream.
+`ReadStream` is a readable stream.

 ### fs.createReadStream(path, [options])

-Returns a new FileReadStream object.
+Returns a new ReadStream object.

 `options` is an object with the following defaults: